-Stress is a natural reaction to situations that feel overwhelming.
+Stress is a natural reaction or change in your body in response to situations that feel overwhelming.
+Stress can cause physical, emotional, or mental strain.
 Everyone experiences stress from time to time, and some types of stress can even be good for you.
-But too much stress can make your immune system weak, allowing you to get sick more easily.
-Learning how to manage stress can help your body fight off disease so you can live a healthier life.
+But too much stress can make your immune system weak and overwhelm your body, allowing you to get sick more easily.
+Stress can present as fear, worry, feeling unable to relax, increased heart rate, or difficulty breathing.
+Stress can also disturb sleeping and eating patterns and can worsen pre-existing health conditions.
+Learning how to manage stress can help your body fight off disease and maintain balance so you can live a healthier life.

 - Stress (MedlinePlus)